Celestial Navigation (The West Wing): Plot

-President Bartlet's nominee for the Supreme Court of the United States, Roberto Mendoza, has been arrested in Connecticut for drunk driving and resisting arrest.
+President Bartlet's Supreme Court nominee, Roberto Mendoza, has been arrested in Connecticut for drunk driving despite having done nothing wrong.
 Sam Seaborn and Toby Ziegler travel to where Mendoza is being held while Josh Lyman speaks at a lecture hall about his time working in the White House.
 Asked to describe a typical day at the White House, Josh narrates a story from two days before, which is interrupted throughout the episode by phone calls from Sam and Toby.

 Two days prior, Deborah O'Leary, the secretary for Housing and Urban Development and an African American woman, accuses a prominent congressman of political racism while testifying before Congress.
-President Bartlet is asked by Washington Post reporter Danny Concannon to comment on the incident.
-The President initially sidesteps the question, then agrees that O'Leary should apologize.
-Leo McGarry then summons O'Leary and orders her to apologize despite her objections, reminding her that her primary role is to serve the President, and insists that she will be fired if she does not.
+President Bartlet is asked by reporter Danny Concannon to comment on the incident; he initially sidesteps the question, then agrees that O'Leary should apologize.
+Leo McGarry then summons O'Leary and orders her to apologize despite her objections, threatening her job.

-Sam, Toby, and C.J.
-Cregg are preparing for a press conference to promote President Bartlet's new initiatives for public education, but C.J. returns from a dentist appointment just before the conference with her speech impaired due to an emergency root canal.
-Instead of cancelling the briefing, Josh convinces C.J. to let him conduct it.
-Not taking the press room seriously, Josh makes several amateur blunders during the conference, culminating in a sarcastic assertion that the President has "a secret plan to fight inflation".
-Josh exits the press room bewildered and is derided by the rest of the staff, up to President Bartlet himself.
-Their mockery is cut short when Sam informs the staff that Mendoza has publicly rebuked the President for asking O'Leary to apologize.
-Mendoza is summoned to the White House from a vacation in Nova Scotia.
+Sam, Toby, and C. J. Cregg are preparing for a press conference, but C. J. returns from a dentist appointment just before the conference with her speech impaired due to an emergency root canal.
+Instead of cancelling the briefing, Josh convinces C. J. to let him conduct it.
+Josh blunders several times during the conference, culminating in a sarcastic assertion that the President has "a secret plan to fight inflation"; he is mocked by the rest of the staff, including the president.
+Sam informs the staff that Mendoza has publicly rebuked the president for asking O'Leary to apologize; Mendoza is summoned to the White House.